gprohorov/big-id-task/README.md

 This one implements ExecutorService in order to run each matcher in a separate thread.

-BTW.
-The example in the documentation doesn't correspond to the real text file.
+The diiference from ex-service approach ( https://github.com/gprohorov/big-id-task/tree/com-future )  is in the usage of CompletableFuture instead of Future.

+There is no difference in processing time between these approaches.